 Grilled Nachos Recipe

-The ingredients for this recipe can be varied depending on what people like.
+The ingredients for this nacho recipe can be varied depending on what people like.
 Diana and I like sweet potato nachos, while the kids like to use corn tortilla chips.

 Other toppings could include jalapenos, pinto or refried beans, or different meats.

 Please be careful not to burn yourself, as these are hot when they come off the grill.
 They cool off fairly quickly in a foil pan.

 No need to dirty up any dishes.
-We even ate with our fingers, so there weren’t any utensils to wash.
+We even ate with our fingers, so there were not any utensils to wash.
 How awesome is that?
 A super tasty meal in a single pan that you eat by hand.

 Grilled nachos are a favorite camping meal of ours!
 Are there any ingredients that you would use that we did not mention?